Qualytics/userguide/docs/cli/overview-of-qualytics-cli.md

 Qualytics CLI is a command-line tool designed to interact with the Qualytics API.
 With this tool, users can manage configurations, export and import checks, run operations and more.

+You can check more the latest version in [Qualytics CLI](https://pypi.org/project/qualytics-cli/)

 ## Installation and Upgrading

 You can install `Qualytics CLI` via pip: